 This page contains affiliate links, which means that if you click on the affiliate link and buy an item, I’ll receive commissions.

 Period underwear is made from organic cotton with a touch of spandex.
-And the absorbent area is made of polyester and a layer of PUL that is 3rd party tested by Intertek and Oeko-Tex.
+The absorbent area is made of polyester and a layer of PUL that is 3rd party tested by Intertek and Oeko-Tex.
+There are no chemical sprays or additives, not even odor concealers.
+Period underwear is made of fabric dyed with reactive dye (as opposed to dyeing the whole garment).
+For more information, read below.

 Most importantly, Period underwear fared well in the Mamavation test.
 In other words, Leah Segedie of Mamavation found no fluorine (a proxy for PFAS) in their products.
 (Keep in mind, though, that Mamavation’s testing has some limitations.
 It is one snapshot in time, not ongoing testing of every batch.
 The minimum detectable level is 10 ppm, so, technically speaking, the underwear could have had 9.9 ppm of fluorine, but it wasn’t detected.
 And also, she tests for fluorine, which is a proxy for PFAS.)